-Past Recipients of Graduate Student Fellowships from Fall Quarter 2017 - Spring Quarter 2021
+Past Recipients of Graduate Student Fellowships from Autumn Quarter 2017 - Spring Quarter 2021

 Graduate student fellowships can provide one to two quarters of support in the form of tuition and a graduate student stipend for students pursuing dissertation research on topics related to global poverty and development.
 Awards are for the following academic year.